-7.1 MEDICAL SERVICES MINIMUM REQUIREMENTS FOR HILL CLIMB AND SPRINT MEETINGS
+MEDICAL SERVICES MINIMUM REQUIREMENTS FOR HILL CLIMB AND SPRINT MEETINGS

 PERSONNEL VEHICLES

 Doctors Paramedic(s) First Aid Ambulance(s) Fast Intervention Special

 MO PM personnel Vehicle Notes

-Sprint 1 M O or 1PM 2 1
+Sprint and 1 M O or 1PM 2 1

+Hillclimb

 - Medical Officer (MO) Doctor A medical practitioner (doctor) fully registered with the General Medical Council (GMC), and holding appropriate personal medical malpractice insurance cover (excludes NHS Crown Indemnity) - 2.
-Paramedic (PM) A State Registered Paramedic with the HPC (Health Professionals Council) Paramedics must have appropriate personal medical malpractice insurance cover. - Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is: - Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
+Paramedic (PM) A State Registered Paramedic with the HPC (Health Professionals Council) Paramedics must have appropriate personal medical malpractice insurance cover. - 3.
+Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is: - Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
 First aid medicaments and materials. - Technical: Radio communication.
 Visible and audible signals. - Staffing: An ambulance must be staffed by two First Aid Personnel (who can be the two minimum First Aid Personnel).
-An ambulance may act as a Medical Centre BUT if so it must be a vehicle in addition to the minimum ambulance requirement. - 4.
-First Aid Personnel A person holding a current certificate of First Aid competency.
-(Where an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned).
+An ambulance may act as a Medical Centre BUT if so it must be a vehicle in addition to the minimum ambulance requirement. - First Aid Personnel A person holding a current certificate of First Aid competency.
+(Where 4. an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned).

-- The minimum medical requirements specific for this discipline also apply to associated Test Days. - Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
+- The minimum medical requirements specific for this discipline also apply to associated Test - 5.
+Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
 The decision of the Medical Officer is a matter of fact without right of protest.

-- The safety precautions of circuits will be as laid down for each Permanent Course Licence or Temporary Course Certificate following an inspection of the course. - 2.
-It should be generally realised that the organisers of speed events have a legal responsibility to the general public and therefore it is the duty of these organisers to ensure that all reasonable precautions are taken to protect the public. - Whilst organising clubs are insured under the Promoters Third Party Policy in respect of their 3. legal liability, it is a condition of the policy that the promoters of an event must comply strictly with the National Sporting Code and any additional requirements as may be specified by the Permanent Course Licence or Temporary Course Certificate. - Clubs failing to do so stand in grave danger of any claims being repudiated to the club by the insurers under the terms of the policy covering legal liability. - 4.
-The safety precautions to be adopted are provided with the Permanent Course Licence or Temporary Course Certificate for the particular course but the following general requirements must be observed. - 5.
-The attention of organisers is drawn to the provision of the NSC which stipulates that no alteration of the requirements contained in the Permanent Course Licence or Temporary Course Certificate shall be made without the prior approval, in writing, of the ACU. - 6.
-It is recognised that circumstances may arise in which it is necessary to make certain alterations to the course on the day of the meeting but any such alterations must be approved by the Stewards of the Meeting and details given in their report to the authority granting the permit.
+- The safety precautions of circuits will be as laid down for each Permanent Course Licence or Temporary Course Certificate following an inspection of the course. - It should be generally realised that the organisers of speed events have a legal responsibility to the general public and therefore it is the duty of these organisers to ensure that all reasonable precautions are taken to protect the public. - 3.
+Whilst organising clubs are insured under the Promoters Third Party Policy in respect of their legal liability, it is a condition of the policy that the promoters of an event must comply strictly with the National Sporting Code and any additional requirements as may be specified by the Permanent Course Licence or Temporary Course Certificate.
+Clubs failing to do so stand in grave danger of any claims being repudiated to the club by the - The safety precautions to be adopted are provided with the Permanent Course Licence or Temporary Course Certificate for the particular course but the following general requirements must be observed. - 5.
+The attention of organisers is drawn to the provision of the NSC which stipulates that no alteration of the requirements contained in the Permanent Course Licence or Temporary Course Certificate shall be made without the prior approval, in writing, of the ACU.